rederyk/pwnagotchi_GPSD-ng/README.md

 Of course, you can still append your phone 'gpsd -N -D3 ntrip://host:2101/MOUNTPOINT -s 38400 /dev/ttyS0 tcp://172.20.10.1:4352'
 More info on: https://gpsd.gitlab.io/gpsd/ubxtool-examples.html#_survey_in_and_rtcm

-## UI
+## UI views
-The "compact_view" option show gps informations, on one line, in rotation:
+The "compact" view mode (default) option show gps informations, on one line, in rotation:
-- Lat,Long
+- Latitude,Longitude
-- Fix information
+- Info: Device source + Fix information
+- Speed, Altitude

+If you prefer a more traditionnal view, use "full" mode:
+- Latitude
+- Longitude
+- Altitude
-- Device source
+- Speed
-- Speed, (Alt) # Speed is in metters/s and Alt is in meters

-If the "compact_view" is not set, information are displayed like gps_more.
+You can show or not with the fields option. by default, it will display all.
+If you want a clear display, use "none", nothing will be display.

+# Units
+You can use metric or imperial units for altitude(m or ft) and speed (m/s or ft/s).
+This only changes on display, not gps.json files, as Wigle needs metric units.
+Default is metric because it's the International System.

 ## Handshake
 - Set gps position to bettercap (it's also done on internet_available)